scala/scala3/docs/docs/reference/tasty-reflect.md

   }
 }
 ```

+To easily know which extractor are needed the `reflection.Term.show` method returns the string representation of the extractors.

 The method `reflection.Term.reify[T]` provides a way to to go back to a `quoted.Expr`.
 Note that the type must be set explicitly and that if it does not conform to it an exception will be thrown.